 Robert Allen is a professor of Economic History at Oxford University and a fellow at Nuffield College.
 Allen has written a number of books on economic history, such as Farm to Factory: A Re-interpretation of the Soviet Industrial Revolution; and Global Economic History: A Very Short Introduction.

-Originally published in 1948, the book discusses how the industrial revolution completely transformed British society in the span of only 150 years.
+Originally published in 1948, this book by T.S.
+Ashton discusses how the industrial revolution completely transformed British society in the span of only 150 years.

 The Economist magazine reviewed the book and highly recommended it, declaring it a rare type of book: